ArminJo/JK-BMSToPylontechCAN/README.md

 - Serial.print() function is still available for monitoring and debugging.
 - SOC graph output for Arduino Serial Plotter at startup and Capacity Statistics page.
 Clear data on long press.
 - The voltage in the SOC graph is corrected by the automatically computed ESR to get a smoother voltage curve.
+- Runs on an ATmega644 with all features.
+Compile it with [MightyCore](https://github.com/MCUdude/MightyCore).

 <br/>